Fundamentals of Restorative Dentistry - Planning and Diagnosis

 This MSc in Restorative Dentistry is aimed to equip you with core clinical skills and competency in the assessment, management and treatment of patients who have disease of the oral cavity, the teeth or their supporting structures.
 You will benefit from a combination of clinical support and academic teaching.

-- To develop, evaluate and demonstrate evidenced-based practice.
+- Develop, evaluate and demonstrate evidenced-based practice.

 This module focuses on the theoretical and practical aspects relating to the assessment, diagnosis and management of dental diseases.
 Some of the Intended Learning Outcomes of this module include: